 Domain Name Servers (DNS) are the Internet’s equivalent of a phone book.
 They maintain a directory of domain names and translate them to Internet Protocol (IP) addresses.

-By changing the DNS settings on your PC, you could unblock and visit all the websites on the Internet.
+By changing the DNS settings on your PC/computer, you could unblock and visit all the websites on the Internet.